Damian Lillard NBA Preview vs. the Pacers

 Damian Lillard Insights vs. the Pacers

-- Lillard is averaging 8.4 three-point field goal attempts per game this season, which is 20.1% of his team's attempts from beyond the arc.

-- The Bucks average the third-most possessions per game with 104.1.
-His opponents, the Pacers, have a middling offensive tempo, ranking 12th with 107.3 possessions per contest.
+- Lillard's opponents, the Pacers, have one of the slowest offensive tempos, ranking 24th, averaging 107.4 possessions per game, while his Bucks average 104.4 per game, sixth-highest among NBA teams.

-- The Pacers are the worst defensive team in the NBA, giving up 125.2 points per contest.
+- The Pacers are the 29th-best defensive team in the league, allowing 124.8 points per contest.

-- On the glass, the Pacers have allowed 43.6 rebounds per game, which puts them 12th in the league.
+- On the boards, the Pacers are 11th in the NBA, giving up 43.1 rebounds per game.

-- Looking at assists, the Pacers have given up 24.9 per contest, sixth in the NBA.
+- Allowing 24.7 assists per game, the Pacers are the sixth-ranked team in the league.

-- In terms of 3-pointers, the Pacers are ranked No. 1 in the NBA, giving up 10.1 makes per game.
+- Looking at 3-pointers, the Pacers are ranked No. 1 in the NBA, conceding 10.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!